The announcement, available HERE, also included an extension of some COVID-19 filing deadline flexibilities through this October.

 ![]() Attorney Michelle A. Ross is honored to have been asked to present at a program hosted by the Connecticut Bar Association's Law Center at 9:00 a.m. on April 6, 2022 entitled "Best Practices in On-Boarding Employees."
 The program will offer a practical "how to" for onboarding new employees from offer letter to the first day of work including all hiring requirements, notices and deadlines including applicable immigration laws and processes that an employer must navigate to bring on new employees for Connecticut workers and foreign workers, including proper work visas and work authorizations.
 More information on the program, as well as registration instructions, are available HERE.
 Late this afternoon, the Department of Homeland Security (DHS) announced the designation of Ukraine for Temporary Protected Status (TPS).

 A country may be designated for TPS when conditions in the country fall into one or more of the three statutory bases for designation: ongoing armed conflict, environmental disasters, or extraordinary and temporary conditions.
 This designation is based on both ongoing armed conflict and extraordinary and temporary conditions in Ukraine that prevent Ukrainian nationals, and those of no nationality who last habitually resided in Ukraine, from returning to Ukraine safely.
 Individuals eligible for TPS under this designation must have continuously resided in the United States since March 1, 2022.
 Individuals who attempt to travel to the United States after March 1, 2022, will not be eligible for TPS.
 Ukraine’s designation will go into effect on the publication date of the forthcoming Federal Register notice.
 The notice will provide instructions for applying for TPS and an Employment Authorization Document (EAD) which would allow recipients to legally work in the United States.
 TPS applicants must meet all eligibility requirements and undergo security and background checks.
-Our attorneys are continuing to monitor the situation, and are available to answer any questions you may have about TPS and other options that may be available to you.
-Several clients contacted us recently about family members who were able to exit Ukraine and are looking to fly to the United States with valid visas but cannot obtain a pre-departure Covid-19 test due to extenuating circumstances.
+Our attorneys are continuing to monitor the situation, and are available to answer any questions you may have about TPS and other options that may be available to you. |

 Moderator:Aleksandr Y. Troyb, Esq.